Extended School Enrichment,

 School is Cancelled and Students Do NOT Report

-- In the event of CCS school closure, neither the before or after school program will run.
+In the event of CCS school closure, the ESE program will not run.

 School’s Out Camp Delays and Cancellations

 Since School’s Out camps do not occur around the school day, the decision to delay or cancel rests with the ESE Director.
 ESE staff will alert families of enrolled participants via email in the event of a delay or cancellation.
 Information can also be found on CCPR website and social media.

 Applications for the 2021-2022 school year are open!

 We have achieved “Partner in Prevention” status again this year, a designation awarded by the nonprofit Darkness to Light.
 This title is given to organizations which take extra steps to protect the children they serve.
 “Partner in Prevention” was created as a national standard to help parents and caregivers recognize organizations that take child protection seriously by implementing policy and training staff to prevent child sexual abuse.